Questions and Answers¶

 NURBS-Python is a user-friendly library, regardless of the mathematical complexity of the splines.
 To give a head start, it comes with 40+ examples for various use cases.
 It also provides several extension modules for

-- Using the library directly from the command-line (useful for non-Python and automated systems)
+- Using the library directly from the command-line

 - Generating common spline shapes